redlibrarian/redlibrarian.github.io/_posts/2019-08-14-alienation-and-reciprocity.markdown

 each other, the natural world) as *instrumental* in the achievement of some kind of goal, effect, or profit.
-As long as settler-colonialism is capitalist, as long as we continue to make private property and commodity production the basis of our economic, society, and politics, we will continue to be *incabable* of reciprocal relationships or of treating our relationships as anything but instrumental.
+As long as settler-colonialism is capitalist, as long as we continue to make private property and commodity production the basis of our economies, society, and politics, we will continue to be *incabable* of reciprocal relationships or of treating our relationships as anything but instrumental.
 This instrumentality lies at the heart of all extractive activity, from the